 These and other factors that may affect our financial results are discussed more fully in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this report.
 Moreover, we operate in a very competitive and rapidly changing environment, and new risks emerge from time to time.
 It is not possible for us to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this report may not occur and actual results could differ materially and adversely from those anticipated or implied in our forward-looking statements.
 Although we believe that the expectations reflected in our forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances described in the forward-looking statements will be achieved or occur.
 Moreover, neither we nor any other person assumes responsibility for the accuracy and completeness of the forward-looking statements.
+We caution readers not to place undue reliance on any forward-looking statements.
 We do not undertake, and specifically disclaim any obligation, to update or revise such statements to reflect new circumstances or unanticipated events as they occur, and we urge readers to review and consider disclosures we make in this and other reports that discuss factors germane to our business.
 See in particular our reports on Forms 10-K, 10-Q, and 8-K subsequently filed from time to time with the Securities and Exchange Commission.

-Except as otherwise indicated, all share and share price in this report gives effect to a forward stock split effected on May 17, 2023 at a ratio of one for 7.1 for one.
+Except as otherwise indicated, all share and share price in this report gives effect to a forward stock split effected on May 17, 2023 at a ratio of one for 7.1 for one and a reverse stock split effected on July 1, 2024 at a ratio of one for 30.